Michoacán: Purépecha Empire

+Colonial period

 Prior to the arrival of any Spaniard in the territory, then-ruler Zuanga died of smallpox, presumably carried by one of the Aztec delegations seeking military aid.
 He was succeeded by Tanganxoan II.
 The first Spaniard to the area was Cristóbal de Olid.
 The Spanish destruction of Tenochtitlan and their promise to allow him to remain ruler convinced Tanganxoan II to submit to Spanish rule.
 But, Nuño de Guzmán reneged on this agreement and killed Tanganxoan II in 1530, a crime for which he was tried and exiled to Spain where he would die in prison.

-During the first years of the Conquest, Michoacán was part of the "kingdom of Mexico" which included the current states of Mexico, Querétaro, Hidalgo, Tlaxcala, Oaxaca, Morelos, Guerrero, Veracruz, Tabasco, Michoacán, Guanajuato and parts of San Luis Potosí, Jalisco and Colima.
+During the first years of the conquest, Michoacán was part of the "Kingdom of Mexico",a subdivision of colonial Mexico which included the current states of Michoacán, Estado de México, Querétaro, Hidalgo, Tlaxcala, Oaxaca, Morelos, Guerrero, Veracruz, Tabasco, Guanajuato and parts of San Luis Potosí, Jalisco and Colima.
 These lands were divided into encomiendas among the conquistadors.
-The provinces with the largest populations were called Alcaldias Mayores, with Michoacán being one of these, with its capital initially at Tzintzuntzan.
-Soon after, it was moved to Patzcuaro and eventually settled in what is now Morelia.
+The provinces with the largest populations were called Alcaldías Mayores, with Michoacán being one of these, with its capital initially at Tzintzuntzan.
+Soon after, it was moved to Pátzcuaro and eventually settled in what is now Morelia.
 The provincial and later state capital was founded by viceroy Antonio de Mendoza in 1541.
 It became the political and ecclesiastical center of the province after the death of Vasco de Quiroga in 1565.

 Soon after the Spanish Conquest, evangelists from the Franciscan, Augustinian, Carmelite and other orders established monasteries all over the territory.
 Some of the best-known are Juan de Moya, Martín de la Coruña and Jacob the Dacian.
 As first governor, Nuño de Guzmán disrupted and devastated the social and economic order of the area.
 Vasco de Quiroga succeeded Guzman, bringing Franciscan and Augustinian friars to both evangelize and repair the area's broken economy and social institutions.
-Quiroga founded the Spanish city of Patzcuaro in 1538, calling it the Ciudad de Mechuacán.
-For his efforts, Quiroga is still referred to in the Patzcuaro area as "Tata (grandfather) Vasco".
+Quiroga founded the Spanish city of Pátzcuaro in 1538, calling it the Ciudad de Mechuacán.
+For his efforts, Quiroga is still referred to in the Pátzcuaro area as "Tata (grandfather) Vasco".
 The diocese of Michoacán was established in 1536 by Pope Paul III, and its boundaries coincide with the old Purépecha kingdom.
 Its first bishop was Vasco de Quiroga.